If there’s one era that gets ridiculed more than the current product, it has to be the WWE New Generation era from 1993-1996.

 Sunny embodied the WWE’s fan favorite Attitude Era before the Attitude Era even existed.

-Female wrestlers like Moolah and Sherri rightfully get a lot of credit for being pioneers in the seemingly male-dominated world of sports entertainment.
-Later in the Golden Age we were introduced to “the First Lady of Wrestling” – an innocent valet in Miss Elizabeth.
+Female wrestlers like Moolah and Sherri rightfully get a lot of credit for being pioneers in the seemingly male-dominated world of professional wrestling.
+Later in the Golden Age of the WWF we were introduced to “the First Lady of Wrestling” – an innocent valet in Miss Elizabeth.

 Then in 1995, “the Original Diva” came along.
 While Sunny was not a wrestler, she had twice the charisma of many who were lacing their boots in the locker room.
 Sunny’s mic skills were simply on point, especially in comparison to another rising female star whose promos were cringe-worthy at best.